swlew369/dsp/07-statistics.md

 **Elivs sibling, a boy, could be either a identical twin or a fraternal twin.**

 **Scenario 1: Elvis's brother is a identical twin Identical Twins are of the same sex.
 So, there are 2 possibilities: GG or BB where B represents a boy and G represents a girl.
 As a result, the probability of identical twins being both boys is 1/2.
 And the probability of having identical twin boys is the probability of having identicals twins multiplied by the probablity of identical twins being boys which is 1/2 * 1/300**

-**Scenario 2: Elvis's brother is a fraternal twin Fraternal Twins: They can be either same sex or opposite sex.
+**Scenario 2: Elvis's brother is a fraternal twin Fraternal Twins can be either same sex or opposite sex.
 Therefore, fraternal twins can be: BB,GB,BG or GG where B represents a boy and G represents a girl.
 So the probability of fraternal twins being boy-boy fraternal twins is 1/4
 Multiply the probability of fraternal twins by the probability of both fraternal twins being boys which is  1 /4 * 1/125**

 **Hence,  P(D) = 1/2 * 1/300 + 1 /4 * 1/125**